raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - Fix wi-fi cauterization in sideload copies
 - Edit static list icon to be more visually interesting
-- Compress music to get file size from ~30 MB down to <10.
-For original quality, check out the [enhanced sound pack](https://rae.wtf/blog/hexa-manual#enhanced-sound-pack)
+- Compress music to get file size from ~30 MB down to <10
 - Music now also loops a bit more appropriately
 - Add hidden "Hard Mode" in Arcade/Daily Run
 - Swap SFX quietened